MJEND7/za/readme.md

 [3][+] Pictures
 ```

-Enter `za 1` to move to the 'Documents' directory or `za 2` to open 'notes.txt' with `nano`.
+Enter `za 1` to move to the 'Documents' directory or `za 2` to open 'notes.txt' with the configured text editor.

 ### Note for V0.1

-**Nano Editor:** The script uses the Nano text editor to open files.
-Ensure that Nano is installed on your system for the full functionality of the script.
-I will add a system were you can add you own editor, so, don't worry [Mr Prime](https://www.youtube.com/@ThePrimeagen), but for V0.1 it's just nano...
+**Text Editor:** The script uses the configured text editor to open files.
+Ensure that your desired text editor is installed on your system for the full functionality of the script.

 #### Installation